 Depending on the age and maturity level of the children in question, you might also want to find out what they think of you adopting them.
 If a 16-year-old isn’t on board with adoption, for example, it may not be the best choice for your family at that time.

 Finally, once everyone has agreed that adoption is the way to go, you’ll need to complete the legal requirements for adoption in your state.
 That includes filing all the necessary paperwork, going through a required home study, and completing other necessary tasks.
-While it does tend to be a bit easier to adopt stepchildren than it is to adopt outside of the family, the adoption process must still be followed.

 Potential Benefits of Adopting Stepchildren